-Run or stop PingAuthorize Server as a foreground process in Unix/Linux computing environments through the CLI.
+Run or stop PingAuthorize Server as a foreground process in Unix/Linux environments.

-- To launch PingAuthorize Server as a foreground process, run \$ bin/start-server --nodetach. - To stop a running PingAuthorize Server, do one of the following:

-- In the terminal window running the server, press and hold CTRL+C. - In a new terminal window, run bin/stop-server.
+- To launch PingAuthorize Server as a foreground process, run \$ bin/start-server --nodetach. - To stop a running PingAuthorize Server, do one of the following: - In the terminal window running the server, press and hold CTRL+C. - In a new terminal window, run bin/stop-server.